hungptit/tools/README.md

 ### mlocate ###

-Assume a file information database has been created then we can use it to quickly find files using different options.
-Below are frequently usage
+Assume a file information database has been created then we can use it to quickly find/locate files using different options.
+Below are some practical examples.

 **Build file information database**
 This step is required before using the **mlocate** command